rightjs/rightjs-docs/docs/en/docs/util/observer.md

     klass.onStart(function() {...});

-__NOTE:__ If your class has intersecting methods, the shortcuts generator will keep them alive and just skip the name.
+__NOTE:__ If your class has intersecting methods, the shortcuts generator will keep them alive and simply skipping those names.

 ## Call By Name